 - Charcoal – when you buy a bag for your cookout, be sure to pick up enough at the sale prices to last you – store in a cool, dark place where it’s not damp.

-- Toilet Paper – look for some of the best prices of the year during Memorial Day and Labor day – Labor Day especially.
-I often buy for the year.
+- Toilet Paper – look for some of the best prices of the year during Memorial Day and Labor day – Labor Day especially, for some reason.
+I often pick up enough to last our household for awhile if the sale price is great.